 - Avoid shared equipment and water stations.

-- Participants must use their own water bottle, towel and other personal supplies.
+- Participants are encouraged to use their own water bottle, towel and other personal supplies.

 - Maintain hand hygiene stations (hand sanitizer or soap and water).

 - Frequently clean equipment and facilities.